-54 A. Recognize, assess and utilize knowledge of levels of personality functioning in service delivery to patients.
-B. Ability to identify, assess, and utilize understanding of psychological defenses in service delivery to patients.
+54 A. Recognize, assess and utilize knowledge of levels of personality functioning in service delivery to patients. В. Ability to identify, assess, and utilize understanding of psychological defenses in service delivery to patients.
 C. Ability to identify, assess, and utilize understanding of object relations in service delivery to patients.
 D. Ability to identify, assess and utilize understanding of attachment style or issues in service delivery to patients E. Ability to identify, assess and utilize understanding of transference in service delivery to patients.
 F. Ability to identify, assess and utilize understanding of countertransference in service delivery to patients.
-G. Ability to identify assessment findings that are relevant to und standing unconscious influences on behavior, functioning, and psychopathology.
-H. Demonstrate knowledge of empirical and clinical liter, sure in paye, canalytic psychology relevant to their work in this setting.
-I. Overall Psychoanalytic Theory, Assess , nt, In rvention and Research.

-Additional Comments of the student's performance:
+G. Ability to identify assessment findings that are relevant to understanding unconscious influences on behavior, functioning, and psychopathology. Н. Demonstrate knowledge of empirical and clinical liter, ure in psyco panalytic psychology relevant to their work in this setting.
+I. Overall Psychoanalytic Theory, Assess . nt, In. rvention and Research.
+Additio anal Comments of the student is performance: